Korean Academy of Science and Technology: International standing

 KAST is an internationally recognized academy of science.
 KAST has 34 Nobel Laureates amongst its foreign members including Steven Chu, who is a co-winner of Nobel Prize in Physics in 1997 and head of the U.S. Department of Energy during the Barack Obama administration, Robert B. Laughlin, head of the Korea Advanced Institute of Science and Technology and Jerome I. Friedman, who earned the 1990 Nobel Prize in Physics.

 Awards

 KAST and DuPont Korea cooperate in awarding the DuPont Science Award.
 The award recognizes South Korean scientists' contribution to scientific studies and advancement in the country and serves to encourage further excellence.
 Since 1997, KAST also presents the annual Young Scientist Award to four individuals in research fields.
 Many of the winners are employed at SKY, KAIST, or POSTECH at the time of the award and later frequently work for KAIST or the Institute for Basic Science.

-Leadership

-Chung Kun-mo, former a department head at the International Atomic Energy Agency (IAEA), took the helm of the Korean Academy of Science and Technology (KAST) in February 2004 at the state-sponsored institutes headquarters in Bundang, Gyeonggi-do.
-Under his leadership Korea strives to open the door to third generation technology by taking the initiative in the global high-tech fields, and promoting cutting-edge technologies.